 1. Vote of Confidence

-Since editorial links are given without asking for them, it counts as a vote of confidence towards the credibility of your content.
+Since editorial links are given without asking for them, it counts as a vote of confidence toward the credibility of your content.
 It signals Google that the content you are producing is top-quality and relevant for your industry.
 This builds authority and credibility for your site.

 2. SEO Value and Ranking